The Seating Upholstery Guide

 - Use a bar of soap, dish detergent, or liquid soap for harsher stains.
 Use unscented soap to ensure no chemicals or possible residue will affect the leather.

 - Wipe away soap with a wet cloth and let the piece air-dry.
-You can speed up the drying process with a dry cloth.
+You can speed up the drying process by wiping with a dry cloth.

 Vegan leather, a variety of faux leather, is made primarily from organic plant matter such as pineapple leaves (Piñatex), cork, and apple skin, as well as plastics such as polyurethane.
-While more eco-friendly and animal-friendly than bi-cast leather, vegan leather still makes use of fossil-fuel-derived polyurethane, making it unsustainable overall.
+While more eco-friendly and animal-friendly than bi-cast leather, vegan leather still makes use of fossil-fuel-derived polyurethane, making it the least sustainable leather material.